Jesus: Genealogy and nativity

 Jesus was Jewish, born to Mary, wife of Joseph.
 The Gospels of Matthew and Luke offer two accounts of his genealogy.
-Matthew traces Jesus' ancestry to Abraham through David.
-Luke traces Jesus' ancestry through Adam to God.
-The lists are identical between Abraham and David, but differ radically from that point.
+Matthew traces Jesus's ancestry to Abraham through David.
+Luke traces Jesus's ancestry through Adam to God.
+The lists are identical between Abraham and David but differ radically from that point.
 Matthew has 27 generations from David to Joseph, whereas Luke has 42, with almost no overlap between the names on the two lists.
 Various theories have been put forward to explain why the two genealogies are so different.

-Matthew and Luke each describe Jesus' birth, especially that Jesus was born to a virgin named Mary in Bethlehem in fulfillment of prophecy.
-Luke's account emphasizes events before the birth of Jesus and centers on Mary, while Matthew's mostly covers those after the birth and centers on Joseph.
-Both accounts state that Jesus was born to Joseph and Mary, his betrothed, in Bethlehem, and both support the doctrine of the virgin birth of Jesus, according to which Jesus was miraculously conceived by the Holy Spirit in Mary's womb when she was still a virgin.
+Both Matthew and Luke describe Jesus's birth, especially that Jesus was born to a virgin named Mary in Bethlehem in fulfilment of prophecy.
+Luke's account emphasizes events before the birth of Jesus and centres on Mary, while Matthew's mostly covers those after the birth and centres on Joseph.
+Both accounts state that Mary was engaged to a man named Joseph, who was descended from King David and was not his biological father, and both support the doctrine of the virgin birth of Jesus, according to which Jesus was miraculously conceived by the Holy Spirit in Mary's womb when she was still a virgin.
 At the same time, there is evidence, at least in the Lukan Acts of the Apostles, that Jesus was thought to have had, like many figures in antiquity, a dual paternity, since there it is stated he descended from the seed or loins of David.
 By taking him as his own, Joseph will give him the necessary Davidic descent.
+Some scholars suggest that Jesus had Levite heritage from Mary, based on her blood relationship with Elizabeth.